israelmelicio/Django-dynamic-form/readme.md

 # Django Dynamic Form Application

-This is a Django application that demonstrates the use of dynamic forms.
+This Django application demonstrates the use of dynamic forms.
+It creates a form based on a JSON schema, considering required fields, dependencies, and if conditionals of the schema.
+This allows for the creation of complex, dynamic forms based on the structure defined in the JSON schema. (in the file `dynamic-form/schema.json`) that can be replaced with any other JSON schema.

 ## Getting Started